A Bill to require ambulance services to provide more accessible and localised reports of ambulance response times; and for connected purposes

 12 April 2010

-This bill would require ambulance services to publish more accessible, localised reports on how quickly they respond to emergencies.
-It aims to make performance data clearer for local communities by providing breakdowns by area, improving transparency and helping drive service improvements.
-It also covers related purposes linked to transparency in ambulance performance.
+The Ambulance Response Times (Local Reporting) Bill would require ambulance services to publish more accessible, localised reports on how quickly they respond to emergencies.
+It aims to improve transparency by making local performance data available to the public, and it covers related purposes.

 Generated 21 February 2026